Cancel anytime

 Average Trading Volume

-JEPI exhibits high liquidity, typically demonstrated by a substantial average trading volume.
+JEPI exhibits high liquidity, characterized by robust average daily trading volumes.

 Bid-Ask Spread